 It is important to find out whether any of the lymph nodes near the breast contain cancer.
 This information is used to determine treatment and prognosis.

 Sentinel lymph node biopsy.
 In a sentinel lymph node biopsy, the surgeon finds and removes a small number of lymph nodes from under the arm that receive lymph drainage from the breast.
 The pathologist then examines these lymph nodes for cancer cells.
-In general, a sentinel lymph node biopsy is not appropriate for inflammatory breast cancer, and an axillary lymph node dissection, see below, is preferred.
+In general, a sentinel lymph node biopsy is not appropriate for inflammatory breast cancer, and an axillary lymph node dissection is preferred (see below).

 Axillary lymph node dissection.
 In an axillary lymph node dissection, the surgeon removes many lymph nodes from under the arm.
 Then, a pathologist examines these lymph nodes for cancer cells.
 The actual number of lymph nodes removed varies from person to person.
 An axillary lymph node dissection is the preferred way to evaluate the axillary lymph nodes of a person with inflammatory breast cancer.